 Many homeowners are willing to spend thousands of dollars just for home renovation alone.
 Among the many priorities of homeowners are energy-efficient projects.
 But it is essential to realize that just because you are investing in seemingly energy-efficient upgrades, you are already optimizing your home’s energy usage.

-Homeowners often fall victim to numerous renovation mistakes, especially when trying to make their house more energy-efficient.
+Homeowners often fall victim to numerous renovation mistakes, especially when making their houses more energy-efficient.
 Are you also guilty of making the following mistakes?

 Starting Your Project Without an Energy Audit

-Energy audit exists not only for the sake of owners of really old buildings.
-This can actually be extremely useful if you are not sure what projects are worth taking.
+Energy audit exists not only for the sake of owners of ancient buildings.
+This can be extremely useful if you are unsure what projects are worth taking.
 With an energy audit, an inspector will check which areas of your home are consuming unnecessary so you will know exactly what projects you should invest in.